common-fate/docs-archive/docs/granted/usage/storing-iam-credentials-securely.md

 ## `export-plaintext` command

 This command can be used to return your credentials to the original insecure plaintext format in the AWS credentials file.
+The credentials will not be removed from secure storage, however the profile configuration in the AWS config file will be updated to use the plaintext credentials rather than the credentials in the secure storage.

 :::warning
 After exporting, your IAM credentials will be stored in plaintext on disk.